sardus1970/JR_BLE_Gamepad/README.md

 You will also notice that the blue onboard LED is now blinking fast, indicating that there is no PPM signal.

 **IMPORTANT**: The next steps assume that your transmitter outputs a 3.3 volt PPM signal on pin 5 in the JR module bay.
 It is vital to check that the PPM signal voltage does not exceed 3.3V, as higher voltages might damage the ESP32 or even your transmitter.
-Skip to this section if that's not the case or if you're unsure!
+Skip this section if that's not the case or if you're unsure!

 Use two patch wires to connect the GND (2) and PPM signal (5) pins from your transmitter's module bay to the ESP32 board's GND and `PPM_PIN` (*IO22* by default):